KamilMakiela/Python-SFA/README.md

 https://github.com/KamilMakiela/Python-SFA
 ```

-## Development Status

-The package is under active development.
-The current version supports individual cross-sectional and panel stochastic frontier models.
-Additional model-search and Bayesian model-averaging procedures may be introduced in future releases.

 ## References

-Jondrow, J., Lovell, C. A. K., Materov, I. S., and Schmidt, P. (1982).
-On the estimation of technical inefficiency in the stochastic frontier production function model. *Journal of Econometrics, 19*(2–3), 233–238. https://doi.org/10.1016/0304-4076(82)90004-5
+Jondrow, J., Lovell, C. A. K., Materov, I. S., and Schmidt, P. (1982). "*On the estimation of technical inefficiency in the stochastic frontier production function model*".
+Journal of Econometrics, 19(2–3), 233–238. https://doi.org/10.1016/0304-4076(82)90004-5

-Makieła, K. (2026). *Model uncertainty under non-Gaussian errors: Bayesian model averaging and selection in stochastic frontier models*.
+Makieła, K. (2026). "*Model uncertainty under non-Gaussian errors: Bayesian model averaging and selection in stochastic frontier models*".
 Available on arXiv.